TrackIt – Cloud Consulting & S/W Development

 Creating the load balancer

 We want an Elastic Load Balancer to be ready for when we finally start our tasks.
 As such we will create now an Application Load Balancer.
 Application Load Balancers, as opposed to Classic Load Balancers, give us a more fine-grain control on the targets traffic can be routed to.
 While Classic Load Balancers nedded a rigid mapping between inbound ports and instance ports, thus forcing all load-balanced instances to expose the exact same port mapping, Application Load Balancers allow us to configure the load-balanced ports of individual instances.
-Using this feature we can conceptually register each individual task to the load balancer, without consideration of their container instances.
-This is handled automatically by ECS though: all we have to do is let ECS know that a task should be load-balanced by a specific load balancer, which we’ll see at a later point.

 Once again, Elastic Load Balancers are fairly simple to create.
 One must be aware, though, that two versions of ELB exist at this time.
 Only the second version will suit our needs, so we will use the 'elbv2' Boto client.